MexicanSocietyUoB/Seminars/_posts/2017-05-19-saul-bazurto.md

 ## Short Biography of the Author
-Candidato a doctor en Economía por la Universidad de Birmingham en el Reino Unido.
+Saúl Basurto Hernández did his undergraduate studies in Economics at the UNAM (National Autonomous University of Mexico) and a Master in Environmental Economics and Natural Resources at University of Birmingham.
+Currently, he is a PhD student in Economics at University of Birmingham under the supervision of ??.
-Maestro en Ciencias Económicas Ambientales y de los Recursos Naturales por la misma institución (con distinción).
-Licenciado en Economía por la UNAM (con mención honorífica).
-Ha sido distinguido por el Consejo de Investigaciones Sociales y Económicas (ESRC) y la Asociación de Economistas Agrícolas del Reino Unido por su investigación doctoral.
-Asimismo, los resultados de su investigación se han presentado en congresos internacionales organizados por la Asociación Europea de Economistas Ambientales y de los Recursos Naturales, la Asociación Europea de Economistas Agrícolas, la Asociación Internacional de Economía y la Asociación de Economistas Agrícolas del Reino Unido.
+He has been distinguished by the Consejo de Investigaciones Sociales y Económicas (ESRC) and by the la Asociación de Economistas Agrícolas del Reino Unido for his doctoral research in ???.
+He has presented works in different conferences: la Asociación Europea de Economistas Ambientales y de los Recursos Naturales, la Asociación Europea de Economistas Agrícolas, la Asociación Internacional de Economía y la Asociación de Economistas Agrícolas del Reino Unido.
-Siendo un miembro activo de dichas asociaciones.
-Dentro de sus actividades de investigación, actualmente colabora en el proyecto “Un modelo de economía del conocimiento” desarrollado por la Universidad Autónoma del Estado de Hidalgo; ha participado en proyectos como “El manejo comunitario de recursos naturales y los retos ambientales en América Latina”, proyecto conjunto entre la UNAM y la Comisión Europea; así como también, en el proyecto “El futuro de las ciudades en México” en colaboración con el Instituto de Investigaciones Sociales de la UNAM.
-Respecto a las actividades académicas, es profesor asistente en la Universidad de Birmingham en diversos módulos a nivel maestría y licenciatura (econometría, recursos naturales, desarrollo sustentable, entre otros); laboró como profesor de asignatura de teoría de juegos y desarrollo sustentable en la Facultad de Economía de la UNAM; e impartió diversos módulos en la misma institución como profesor adjunto.
+He has also been participated in several projects like:
+ “El manejo comunitario de recursos naturales y los retos ambientales en América Latina” with UNAM and European Comission, “El futuro de las ciudades en México” with the Institute of Investigaciones Sociales at UNAM. and currently in the  “Un modelo de economía del conocimiento”  by the Universidad Autónoma del Estado de Hidalgo.
+ Saul was a teacher at the Faculty of Economics at UNAM where he taugh Game theory and sustainable development.
+Additionally, he has been a teaching assistant at the University of Birmingham at Master and bachelor degrees with the modules of econometrics, natural resources and sustainable development.